arend-lang/site/src/documentation/tutorial/PartI/records.md

 {%endarend%}

 In order to distinguish the structure of addition from the structure of multiplication we do not extend {%ard%}Monoid{%endard%}, but add it as a field instead.
-Note that we specify explicitly the underlying classifying field of {%ard%}mulMonoid{%endard%} to make it the same as the one in the abelian group of addition.
+Note that we explicitly specify the underlying classifying field of {%ard%}mulMonoid{%endard%} so that it matches with the carrier of the ring's additive group structure.

 If we try to define the type of rings that extends class AbGroup for the abelian group of addition and class Monoid for the monoid of multiplication, we will get into trouble: the clash of two monoidal structures.
 This is called the _diamond problem_.